Index and Glossary – R

 Research Administration Training

 Discussion: The Research Administration Training Series (RATS) is offered by the Office of the Vice-President for Research.
-FBS recommends these courses for those involved in the financial administration of University research.
+FS recommends these courses for those involved in the financial administration of University research.

 Restricted Funds, Administration of: